David Lodge (author): Dissemination and reception

 Lodge's work first came to wider notice in Britain in 1975, when he won the Hawthornden prize for Changing Places.
 He went on to win the Whitbread Book of the Year award in 1980 for How Far Can You Go? and the Sunday Express Book of the Year in 1988 for Nice Work.
 Two of his early novels were reissued during this period (Ginger You're Barmy, 1962/1982, and The British Museum is Falling Down, 1965/1981).
 His novels appeared in paperback in the 1960s with Pan and Panther Books, with Penguin Books from 1980 and with Vintage Publishing (Random House Group) since 2011.
 Vintage has reissued most of his earlier work.
 Lodge has been shortlisted for the Booker Prize twice, for Small World and Nice Work, and in 1989, Lodge chaired the Booker Prize judges.
 His 1970 novel Out of the Shelter was long-listed for the Lost Man Booker Prize in 2010.
 Anthony Burgess called Lodge "one of the best novelists of his generation".

 International publication

 Lodge's work first received recognition in France in the early 1990s, after the publication by Rivages of two of his novels, Nice Work and Changing Places.
 These were followed in 1991 by Small World and The British Museum Is Falling Down.
 Since then almost all his works of fiction have been translated – his new works fairly quickly.
 His present publisher in France is Payot et Rivages.

-Publication of his theoretical works in France began later, beginning in 2003 with Consciousness and the Novel.
-The earlier works of this area remained unpublished in France, except The Art of Fiction.
-His books are routinely translated into other languages, including German, Spanish, Italian, Japanese, Portuguese, Russian, Czech, Polish and Turkish.
+His books are routinely translated into other languages, including Czech, Estonian, German, Italian, Japanese, Polish, Portuguese, Romanian, Russian, Spanish and Turkish.